NYUMedML/CNN_design_for_AD/README.md

 * early spatial downsampling negatively affects performance
 * widening the model brings consistent gains while increasing the depth does not
 * incorporating age information yields moderate improvement.

+Compare with the volume/thickness model, the deep-learning model is
+  * accurate
+  * significantly faster than the volume/thickness model in which the volumes and thickness need to be extracted beforehand.
+  * can also be used to forecast progression:
+  * relies on a wide range of regions associated with Alzheimer's disease.
+  * can automatically learn to identify imaging biomarkers that are predictive of Alzheimer's disease, and leverage them to achieve accurate early detection of the disease.

 Together, these insights yield an increment of approximately 14% in test accuracy over existing models.
 <!--